GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/filtering-data-from-an-external-api/en.md

       )
 ```

-Notice that `@if` is also a composable directive, nesting 1 item:
+Notice that `@if` is also a composable directive, nesting one item:

 ```graphql
       @if(